globalsmile/Airline-Analysis/README.md

 - To account for the missing values, each column containing a missing value had to be manipulated.

-The table below shows each of the column with a missing value and the kind of manipulation that was done:
+The tabulation below shows each of the column with a missing value and the kind of manipulation that was done:
 | Column Name | Data manipulation |
 | ----------- | ----------- |
 | Time | Replaced the missing values with an arbitrary time values - (00:00) |